St. Bede Academy: Notable alumni

-Clergy abuse case
+Sexual Abuse Cases

 In 1991, Rev. Samuel D. Pusateri, a Benedictine priest who served at St. Bede Academy, pleaded guilty to the criminal sexual assault of a 17-year-old student.
 According to the 2023 report released by the Illinois Attorney General, despite Pusateri's conviction and six-year prison sentence, he continued to serve in ministry roles until as late as 2018.
 The report also notes that the Diocese of Peoria did not publicly list him as a credibly accused priest until the Attorney General's investigation prompted a reassessment of past cases.
 The report further observed a broader pattern of denial and minimization within the clergy in response to allegations of abuse.

+In its 2023 report, the Illinois Attorney General also documented allegations involving Rev. Kenneth J. Roberts, a priest of the Diocese of Dallas who served as a retreat leader for the Diocese of Peoria.
+According to the report, during an Emmaus Days retreat at Saint Bede Abbey in the 1980s, Roberts took a fifth- or sixth-grade boy from a confessional service through the school and into the office of Saint Bede Academy's principal, where Roberts forcibly held and repeatedly kissed him.
+The report states that Rev. Samuel D. Pusateri served as the abbey liaison for the retreat.
+The Diocese of Peoria acknowledged Roberts as credibly accused of child sexual abuse within the diocese only after the Attorney General's investigation had begun, despite the survivor having reported the abuse to the diocese more than a decade earlier.